ucc23/ucc/_clusters/collinder419.md

 glat: 2.7765
 r50: 8.9
 plx: 0.9735
-UTI: "0.85"
+UTI: "0.91"
-UTI_COLOR: "#bce1c5"
+UTI_COLOR: "#aed9c1"
 UTI_C_N_COL: "#c9e8c8"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#d4edca"
-UTI_C_lit_COL: "#bce1c5"
+UTI_C_lit_COL: "#a6cab9"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 0.8
 UTI_C_dens: 1.0
 UTI_C_C3: 0.75
-UTI_C_lit: 0.85
+UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Collinder 419</b> is a rich, very dense object of high C3 quality.
 It is located at a relatively close distance from the Sun, above the mid-plane.
-It is well-studied in the literature.<br><br>This object shares a very small percentage of members with at least one entry reported in the same catalogue.
+It is very well-studied in the literature.<br><br>This object shares a very small percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 8.9